 The Company may receive equity investments from time to time for the sale of mineral properties and these investments are subject to market price risk.
 The Company does not invest excess cash in equity investments as a general rule.
 Investment in common shares is recorded at fair value at the respective period ends with the resultant gains or losses recorded in earnings.
 The price or value of these investments can vary from period to period.
-During the year ended September 30, 2023, the market price fluctuation on the investments held resulted in a net gain of \$741 (September 30, 2022 - net loss of \$1,040) on short-term investments.
-In 2023, a 10% positive or negative change in fair value of the Company's marketable investments would result in a positive or negative change to income of \$292 (September 30, 2022 - \$208).
+During the three months ended December 31, 2023, the company sold the remaining equity investments under a plan of arrangement for cash proceeds of \$3,000 and recorded a net gain of \$80 on the transaction.
+During the three months ended December 31, 2022, the market price fluctuation on the investments held resulted in a net loss of \$800.